dipu/Propel-ORM-Test/README.md

     ]
 ];
 ```
+*Change database username and password according to your own installation*
 *Notice that I created 2 connections.
 You can create as many as you want.
 Now if you have a schema file, put it on the same level as the propel.php file.
 I put both in the project root and on the same level as the vendor directory.*

 **How to generate Models from generated schema:**